 Surprises can be fantastic and energizing, but for IT professionals not so.
-In the increasingly complex arena of information and communications technologies, change is managed very carefully and monitoring is comprehensive.
+Hidden downtime and blindspots raise anxieties in network teams.
+However, in the increasingly complex arena of information and communications technologies, careful change management protects business.
+Systems monitoring is comprehensive.

-As businesses grow and evolve, so does their infrastructure making it difficult to maintain complete visibility of key systems.
-Blind spots emerge and are sources of downtime which cost money and turn staff attention away from productive activity to firefighting.
+As businesses grow and evolve, so does their infrastructure.
+In general, this makes it difficult to maintain total visibility of key systems.
+Blind spots emerge.
+In effect, these are sources of downtime which cost money and turn staff attention away from productive activity to firefighting.

 Cost of downtime

-According to the Uptime Institute Symposium, average costs of IT systems downtime is impacting business at a rate close to $5,600 per minute.
-Revenue streams are impacted while employee costs are directed at the burning fire, and the reputational risk increases with each passing minute.
+According to Gartner, the average cost of IT systems downtime is impacting business at a rate close to $5,600 per minute.
+In essence, revenue streams slow to a stop while employee effort and expense fight the burning fire, and the reputational risk increases with each passing minute.

 The new customer experience

 Businesses depend heavily on telecommunications to engage with their customers.
 In fact, research from Statista shows that the preference for shopping online versus in-store decreases with increased age:

 - 67% of millennials prefer to shop online